turingschool/career-development-curriculum/module_four/pd_kickoff.md

 [Slides for this lesson](https://docs.google.com/presentation/d/1DNPivOJBUUnWlwD-n-2K9dysidWPyVFaqCvMmy87Irw/edit?usp=sharing)

 ### Session Structure:
-Time: 60 mins, then breakout groups
+Time: 60 mins

 * Opening: objectives, scope & sequence of M4 PD.
 Introduction to PD groups, breakdown of week by week, and discussion of 30-day plan (10 mins)
 * Visioning, Barriers, & Strengths (30 mins)
-* Jobtrack set-up (18 mins)
+*  (18 mins)
-	* This time can also be used to explore resources if students already have jobtrack accounts
-* Closing & prepare to get into breakout groups (2 mins)
+* Closing: Create next steps, discuss homework (2 mins)

 ## Opening: The Big Picture
+### Find Your Peer Groups Listed on the Slide
+You are assigned to a peer group made up of other students and one staff member who will be your coach.
+You'll meet with your groups every Thursday at 1pm. **You've been grouped according to the timeline that you said you'd need a job by.** Keep this in mind as you plan together.

 ### Objectives
 * Understand the scope and sequence of Module 4 Professional Development and what support looks like this module
 * Discover the use and importance of M4 PD peer groups & coaches
 * Identify barriers that may come up for you in the job search and utilize strategies to overcome them
-* Create a Jobtrack.io account
 * Identify particular resources & strategies for outreach, networking, branding, and interview prep

 ### Module 4 Professional Development Scope & Sequence